Marmot Montreal Down Coat

 See the Marmot Montreal Down Coat

 Many women’s winter jacket models come and go, but Marmot’s Montreal has been a powerhouse for years.
-For less than $300, you get quality down fill, a fleece-lined interior, fur-rimmed hood, and clean styling, making it ubiquitous across a wide range of cold-weather climates and one of our go-to choices each winter.
+For $300, you get quality down fill, a fleece-lined interior, fur-rimmed hood, and clean styling, making it ubiquitous across a wide range of cold-weather climates and one of our go-to choices each winter.
 To see how the Montreal stacks up against the competition, check out our articles on the best winter jackets and best women's winter jackets.

 Table of Contents